Who we are

 Blogs Editor

-Haley Lepp is a second-year PhD student in the International and Comparative Education (ICE) program at the Stanford Graduate School of Education.
+Haley Lepp is a PhD candidate at the Stanford Graduate School of Education.
 A former NLP engineer and digital education practitioner in humanitarian contexts, she uses critical data studies to explore how new technologies shift social, political, and economic power through education.

 Photo of Gabriela